Incident response

 What is a business continuity plan?

-A strong BCP includes:
+A strong business continuity plan typically includes:

 What is a disaster recovery plan?

-A strong DR plan outlines:
+A well-defined disaster recovery plan outlines:

 What is an incident response plan?